Crash Bandicoot (character): Concept and creation

-Willie's final game model was made from 512 polygons with the only textures being for the spots on his back and his shoelaces.
+Crash's final game model was made from 512 polygons with the only textures being for the spots on his back and his shoelaces.
 It took Andy Gavin a month to settle on that number of polygons.
-Because of the game's use of vertex animation, Willie was capable of more facial expressions than other video game characters at or before the time.
-Willie's jumping, spinning and bonking mechanisms were refined as the Naughty Dog team developed the levels "Heavy Machinery" and "Generator Room".
-While preparing for the game's demonstration at the Electronic Entertainment Expo, the team decided to finally rename the titular character "Crash Bandicoot" (the particular name being credited to Dave Baggett and Taylor Kurosaki), with his surname being based on his canonical species and his first name stemming from the visceral reaction to the character's destruction of boxes ("Dash", "Smash" and "Bash" were other potential names).
+Because of the game's use of vertex animation, Crash was capable of more facial expressions than other video game characters at or before the time.
+Crash's jumping, spinning and bonking mechanisms were refined as the Naughty Dog team developed the levels "Heavy Machinery" and "Generator Room".
+While preparing for the game's demonstration at E3 1996, the team decided to finally rename the title character "Crash Bandicoot", a name credited to Kurosaki and Dave Baggett.
+The character's name was based on his species and the visceral reaction to his destruction of boxes.
+The names "Dash", "Smash", and "Bash" were also considered.
 The marketing director of Universal Interactive Studios insisted that the game and character be named "Wez/Wezzy/Wuzzle the Wombat" or "Ozzie the Otzel".
 The name Crash Bandicoot prevailed after Naughty Dog threatened to leave the production.

 After Naughty Dog presented Crash Bandicoot to Sony's Japanese division, the executives of Sony Computer Entertainment Japan stated their dislike of the character and were unimpressed by the renderings of the character made specifically for the meeting.
 During a break following the initial meeting, Andy Gavin approached Charlotte Francis, the artist responsible for the renderings, and gave her fifteen minutes to close Crash's huge, smiling mouth to make him seem less aggressive, change his eyes from green to "two small black "Pac-Man" shapes" and make his spike of hair smaller.
 Sony Japan bought Crash Bandicoot for Japanese distribution after being shown the modified printout.
+The Japanese television advertising campaign for Crash Bandicoot included a dance performed by a costumed Crash Bandicoot mascot; the dance was created by Sony Japan's marketing manager Megumi Hosoya.
+The success of the campaign influenced Naughty Dog to incorporate the dance into the games.
+In 1997, Sony Computer Entertainment America signed a deal making Crash a licensed character with the expectation of making it their third and new mascot.